TypeFox/oct-playground-demo/documentation/demo-scenario.md

 }
 ```

- - You type: `// Perfect!
-But what about ENTERPRISE customers?
-They should get 15% base + no cap`
+ - **You:** "Wait, what about our enterprise customers?
+They should get better treatment—maybe 15% base and no cap?"

+ - **Jan:** "No cap at all?
+That could be risky..."

+ - **You:** "Well, enterprise orders are huge—minimum $5,000.
+We can afford to be generous."

- - Jan types: `// Good point - let me add that customer type to the enum and update the logic`
+ - **Jan:** "Fair enough.
+Let me add that customer type..." *(adds ENTERPRISE to the enum and updates the logic)*

 Value shown:
 - Complex business logic requires real-time discussion and immediate clarification
 - Both parties contribute domain knowledge (business rules + technical constraints)
-- Comments become a conversation medium within the code itself
+- Voice communication allows natural back-and-forth about trade-offs
 - Synchronous editing prevents misunderstandings about calculation logic
 - Developer can implement while stakeholder validates business rules in real-time
 - Questions are answered immediately, preventing costly rework

 ## Act 2 – Synchronizing Documentation with Complex Rules

- - Jan switches to README.md in Theia.
-Instantly, your Playground view follows.
- - The file contains simple feature documentation.
-You both need to update it with the complex new rules.
+ - **Jan:** "Okay, let me switch to the README so we can document this..." *(switches to README.md in Theia)*
+ - Your Playground view instantly follows to the same file.

- - You start editing the discount tiers section:
+ - **Jan:** "I'll start with a table showing all the customer types..."
+ - You watch as Jan types the table structure, then you jump in and start editing:

 ```markdown
 ### Customer Discount Tiers